near/NEPs/specs/Proposals/0040-split-states.md

 [drawbacks]: #drawbacks

 The drawback of this approach is that it will not work when challenges are enabled since challenges to the transition to the new states will be too large to construct or verify.
-Thus, most of the change will likely be a one time use that only works for the Simple Nightshade transition, although part of the change involing `ShardId` may be reused in the future.
+Thus, most of the change will likely be a one time use that only works for the Simple Nightshade transition, although part of the change involving `ShardId` may be reused in the future.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives